-One Leadership RAP, Two Studies Programs
+One Leadership Community, Two Studies Programs

 The Leadership Residential Academic Program (RAP) is the home of two outstanding studies programs, the Chancellor's Leadership Studies Program (CLSP) and the Ethnic Living and Learning Community Leadership Studies Program (ELLC) which study leadership through the lens of social justice.